voicegain/platform/ANNOUNCE.md

 * Known issues:
   * #309: Microphone capture preview not working - incorrect websocket url returned in request
   * #304: No ASR settings visible if Account has no premium features

-## February 25, 2020
-* Minor release 1.3.1_beta is scheduled for 2/25/2020 between 6pm and 9pm CST.
-  * Release notes are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)
-  * This release fixes the two Known Issues listed below.

-## February 8, 2020
-* Known issues
-  * (issue #283) SSO to Grafana analytics dashboard does not work
-  * (issue #284) Downloadable IVR-Proxy docker-compose has issues under load (multiple sessions) with UDP traffic crossing in and out of Docker Container.
-This causes silence packets inserted into MRCP audio stream within the jitter buffer.
-It also causes packet loss for outbound audio traffic to Voicegain cloud.</br>
-  The IVR-Proxy works fine for single session, so that functionality can still be tested.